On the subcritical self-catalytic branching Brownian motions: Existence: Proof of Theorem

 From Proposition \ref{prop:ID} and Remark \ref{rem:LQ}, one can verify the following result which generalizes \eqref{eq:KC}. \begin{corollary} Let $t>0$ and $\nu \in \mathcal N$.
 It holds that

 \end{corollary}

-As an application of Proposition \ref{prop:ID}, we can control the expected number of particles in any given interval at any given time in the following proposition.
-This result will be needed later when we show that $(\tilde Z_t)_{t>0}$ has a c\`adl\`ag version.
+As an application of Proposition \ref{prop:ID}, the following proposition controls the expected number of particles in specific intervals at any fixed time.
+This first-moment estimate is crucial for later establishing that $(\tilde Z_t)_{t>0}$ possesses a c\`adl\`ag version.